jweber94/dijkstras_shortest_path/README.md

 ## CAUTION: Not finished yet!
 ToDos:

-- [ ] Finalize the Dockerfile and Readme in first version
+- [ x ] Finalize the Dockerfile and Readme in first version
 - [ ] Find the bug in dijkstras algorithm: Sometimes there is an index error and sometimes a memory access error!
 - [ ] Think about and implement a visualization of the graph with its shortest path from start to finish (probably in python)
 - [ ] Load a given graph from a csv file and calculate the shortest path